Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Conclusion

 The proposed method can be utilized to characterize the beam pattern of current- or next-generation CMB telescopes.
-Because CMB detectors such as TES bolometers have significantly lower saturation power than the diode amplitude detector used in this study, the transmitted power level may require adjustment.
+In particular, the method is expected to be powerful in laboratory testing of future CMB telescopes since it can exclude the systematic effects caused by the TES bolometer's nonlinearity, which is of concern as discussed in Sec. \ref{sec:introduction}, from the beam pattern measurement.
+Since TES bolometers have significantly lower saturation power than the diode amplitude detector used in this study, the transmitted power level may require adjustment.
 This can be achieved by optimizing the source system, for example, by inserting an attenuator at the feed horn.
 Differences in optical efficiency can also be canceled in a similar manner.
 It should be noted that, unlike conventional methods, the proposed method cannot simultaneously measure the beam patterns of multiple detectors within the same telescope, as the feedback control operates on only one detector at a time.
 In recent CMB telescopes, which have a large focal plane with \num{>1000} detectors, we would perform feedback-controlled beam pattern measurements on some typical detectors, such as those at the center or edges of the focal plane, rather than on all the detectors.
 These selective measurements are still valuable for characterizing telescope side lobes.
 For instance, the measurements are useful to reveal the agreement of beam patterns between multiple pixels on the focal plane and to validate the telescope's physical optical model.
-In addition, the method enables verification of whether the beam patterns measured using conventional methods are distorted due to the nonlinearity of TES bolometers.
+In addition, the combination with measurements in conventional methods allows us to discuss potential systematic errors in the beam pattern characterization.
+For example, we can verify whether the beam patterns measured using conventional methods are distorted due to the nonlinearity of TES bolometers.